Tutorials

 The focus on data instead of pipelines may be unfamiliar at first.
 Traditional orchestration platforms like Airflow or Dagster explicitly compose functions which produce data into a DAG of tasks.
 With Chalk, the DAG of resolvers is defined implicitly by the features they produce.
 This architecture makes it easy to build out feature pipelines that are reusable and composable.
 Chalk handles tracking your features for temporal consistency, running your resolvers in parallel, and horizontally scaling your feature pipelines.

-Before you get started, make sure you have the Chalk CLI installed.
+which is periodically updated in response to changes in the PostgreSQL database.Before you get started, make sure you have the Chalk CLI installed.

 If you want to skip ahead, you can find the full source code for this tutorial on GitHub.

-We’ll start by modeling the features we want for our
+We’ll start by modeling out the Users

-We’ll start simple with three
+We’ll start simple with three scalar features: User.id

-, user.name
+, User.name

-, and user.email
+, and User.email

 .